Ingrid Burke

-Ingrid C. "Indy" Burke is the Carl W. Knobloch, Jr. Dean at the Yale School of Forestry & Environmental Studies.
-She is the first female dean in the school's 116 year history.
+Ingrid C. "Indy" Burke is the Carl W. Knobloch, Jr. Dean of the Yale School of the Environment.
+She is the first female dean in the school's 125-year history.
 Her area of research is ecosystem ecology with a primary focus on carbon cycling and nitrogen cycling in semi-arid rangeland ecosystems.
-She teaches on subjects relating to ecosystem ecology, and biogeochemistry.
+She teaches on subjects relating to ecosystem ecology and biogeochemistry.

 Early life and education

-Burke received her B.S in biology from Middlebury College and her Ph.D in botany from the University of Wyoming.
-At Middlebury College, Burke was planning on becoming an English major, but after taking a science class where they examined the role of photosynthesis in aquatic environments she became fascinated by the topic of environmental science.
-Soon after taking this class, Burke decided to switch her major to biology after realizing that she could spend her life working outside and be able to solve scientific mysteries as a profession.
-After her time at Middlebury College she started a Ph.D. track at Dartmouth College.
-Here she planned on studying a phenomenon known as “fir waves,” where rows of balsam fir trees die collectively, forming arresting patterns across the landscape, but after her advisor moved to work at the University of Wyoming, Burke decided to move as well.
-After finishing her Ph.D, she moved to Colorado State University where she started her professional career.
+Burke grew up in Richmond, Virginia, where her mother, Louise Burke, was a committed conservationist, who, as the first woman to chair the Richmond City Planning Commission, co-led the effort to create James River Park.
+Burke earned a bachelor's degree in biology from Middlebury College and a doctorate in botany from the University of Wyoming.
+At Middlebury, Burke had planned to major in English, but after taking a science class in which they examined the role of photosynthesis in aquatic environments she became fascinated by the topic of environmental science.
+She soon decided to switch her major to biology after realizing that she could spend her life working outside and conducting scientific investigations as a profession.
+After graduating from Middlebury, she started a PhD track at Dartmouth College.
+There, she had planned to study a phenomenon known as “fir waves,” in which rows of balsam fir trees die collectively, forming arresting patterns across the landscape, but when her advisor accepted a position at the University of Wyoming, Burke decided to move, too.

 Career and research

-Burke's career as an environmental scientist began with a job teaching at Colorado State University in 1987 in the Natural Resource Ecology Laboratory.
-She became an associate professor in the Department of Forest Sciences at Colorado State University in 1994.
-In 2008 she began teaching at the University of Wyoming where she earned a spot as the director of the Haub School of Environment and Natural Resources.
-She worked there until 2016 when she became the Carl W. Knobloch, Jr. Dean at the Yale School of Forestry & Environmental Studies.
+Burke's career as an environmental scientist and educator began in the Natural Resource Ecology Laboratory at Colorado State University, where she was hired as a Postdoctoral Fellow in 1987.
+She was then appointed assistant professor and later associate professor and full professor in the Department of Forest Sciences at Colorado State University.
+In 2008, she joined the faculty at the University of Wyoming, where she served as director and then dean of the Haub School of Environment and Natural Resources.
+In 2016, she became the Carl W. Knobloch, Jr. Dean of the Yale School of Forestry & Environmental Studies, which was renamed the Yale School of the Environment in 2020.

-Burke is also on the board of directors at The Conservation Fund.

-Burke has published over 150 peer reviewed articles, chapter, books and reports including the investigation of a significant project titled, "A Regional Assessment of Land Use Effects on Ecosystem Structure and Function in the Central Grasslands" from 1996-1999.
+She has published over 170 peer-reviewed articles, chapter, books, and reports, including the investigation of a significant project titled, "A Regional Assessment of Land Use Effects on Ecosystem Structure and Function in the Central Grasslands" from 1996-1999.
 This project had major implications for understanding and managing ecosystems in the central United States.

+Burke serves on the board of directors at The Conservation Fund and on the governing council of The Wilderness Society.
+She is also on the board of trustees of The Nature Conservancy's Wyoming Chapter.